thallysbezerra/rv-test/README.md

 ## CSS

 - All CSS/SCSS theme files are imported on `theme.scss`.
 - B.E.M.
 (Block Element Modifier) class naming methodology.
+- Even with disabled links, navbar on mobile can be simulate scrolling right/left.
 - Mobile first with four breakpoints using:
-   - Mobile: Til 767px
+   - Only on mobile: Screen resolution <= 767px.
-   - Tablet portrait mode: Beetween 768px and 1023px.
+   - Tablet portrait mode: Screen resolution >= 768px.
-   - Tablet landscape mode: Beetween 1024px and 1279px
+   - Tablet landscape mode: Screen resolution >= 1024px.
-   - Desktop: Bigger than 1280px.
+   - Desktop: Screen resolution >= 1280px.
 - Each component have your own SCSS file.
 - Font-family using Google Fonts and Font-weight variables are declared on `fonts.scss`.
 - Keyframes animations are imported on `animations.scss`.
 - Using SASS/SCSS.

 ## HTML

 - HTML5 following W3C Standards recommendations.
 - All images are on the same directory (`src/img`) for performance reasons downloading each images only once when page is loaded.
+- Car models are disabled, without navigation, except Model R.

 ## Javascript